rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 I have not found much discussion about the empirical nature of programming, I am not following academic research in any related area.
 The topic of [_add_blank_target empirical software engineering](https://en.wikipedia.org/wiki/Empirical_software_engineering) is relevant to programming and the empirical method, but is not really what I will talk about.
 Retrospecting on my software programmer career,  I recall good and bad things.
 The good had good communication, the bad had bad communication of some sort.
 Pragmatists vs theorists is just a part of a bigger puzzle, I am going to explore that part here.
+So what is the point I am trying to make?  _I am not trying to make any_, my goal is to discuss empirical and deductive (programming), theorists and pragmatists (programmers) in as much debt as I can muster.

 ## Empirical vs Deductive